Yang-Mills-Utiyama Theory and Graviweak Correspondence: Amphometric space

 For the equation of motion (\ref{YMGBEoMDWS}) with the source term in the Lorentzian metric space, we implement the source term in the equation of motion (\ref{ELEoMpm}) as

 The chiral-right fermion-Lagrangian in the amphhometric space consists of the undotted weyl spinor as

 We draw a structure of the dual-spinors in the whole $\W$ space schematically as

 The table draws the right-handed Higgs spinor and chiral-right spinors as symmetric to chiral-left ones.
 In reality, the right-handed Higgs spinor shown in red is not observed.
 Though the right-handed neutrino is not directory observed, a neutrino oscillation phenomenon indirectly proves its existence; thus, we draw it in black.
-In this understanding, electron- and neutrino-spinors themselves are not $\SUW$ symmetric; the $\SUW$-group acts on them though the Higgs-spinor in the dual-spinor as shown in (\ref{tauXi}).
+In this understanding, the electron--spinor and the neutrino-spinor themselves are not $\SUW$ symmetric; the $\SUW$-group acts on them though the Higgs-spinor in the dual-spinor as shown in (\ref{tauXi}).

 Suppose a single source spinor exists in the Lorentzian metric space as a classical current of the $SU(2)$ charge.
 Singular points of the connection form given in (\ref {traj}) configure the trajectory of the classical particle in the Lorentzian metric space as $\bm{j}(t):=c^{~}_\SU \bm{r}(t)$, which is nothing other than the classical weak current.
 Therefore, the equation of motion (\ref{YMGBEoMDWS}) with the source term is reduced to the vacuum equation (\ref{ASDEoM}) in $\overline{\TsML}$.
 Consequently, the vacuum solutions of the Yang--Mills gauge boson in the Lorentzian metric space are homotopically equivalent to the SD curvature through the amphometric.
 However, the solution is not SD at $\theta=1$.
-We precisely discuss the existence of the solution of the Poisson equation in $\W^+{ \setminus }\W^+_1$ in \textbf{Appendix \ref{GreenOpQ}}.
+The current author precisely discuss the existence of the solution of the Poisson equation in $\W^+{ \setminus }\W^+_1$ in Ref.\cite{Kurihara:2023ftr}.